TheUniversality/SchoolStuff/CSharp/WPF/TennisCalculator/DLink.md

 **Requirements**
 Windows 7+

 (You'll need to install this.
-Since it has only test certificate (so it has no certificates) your Windows will warn you that it's unsafe.)
+Since it has only a test certificate *(so it has basically no certificate)* your Windows will warn you that it's unsafe.)

 ***Versions***